 One of the most stimulating descriptions ever recorded about charity, the pure love of Christ, is found in chapter 7 of Moroni.
 However, today’s focus is the definition of the “Spirit.”
-This topic might seem like a small thing, but let me ask: What exactly does “the Spirit” refer to in the scriptures?
+This topic might seem small, but let me ask: What exactly does “the Spirit” refer to in the scriptures?
 Sometimes, it seems to mean the Holy Ghost’s influence and the feelings we get, or it could be the Holy Ghost himself; other times, it is the Spirit of Christ.
-Occasionally, when we see the phrase “the Spirit” used in scripture, the meaning is not completely apparent.
+Occasionally, the meaning is not entirely apparent when we see the phrase “the Spirit” used in scripture.

 Moroni’s writings spark an incredible understanding for us.
 Certainly, these clarifications may not be new for some of you, but they will be something to ponder for others like me.
 The Holy Ghost has distinct roles, different than those of the Spirit of Christ.
 Let’s look at how they are different and at the synergy of how they work together.